 Electronic signatures are not a legal gray area anymore.
 As of 2026, more than 60 countries have enacted laws that give electronic signatures legal validity, a dramatic expansion from just a handful of jurisdictions a decade ago.
 However, the specifics of what constitutes a “valid” electronic signature — and under what circumstances it can be used — vary significantly by region.

-• The EU eIDAS Regulation (2014, updated 2024): Creates a unified framework across all 27 EU member states, introducing three levels of electronic signatures — Basic, Advanced, and Qualified — with Qualified Electronic Signatures (QES) carrying the highest legal probative value.
-The 2024 updates expanded eIDAS to cover remote digital identity wallets, making cross-border signing even more seamless within the EU.
+The two most influential pieces of legislation shaping global e-signature law are the US ESIGN Act (2000), which establishes that electronic signatures carry the same legal weight as handwritten signatures in interstate and foreign commerce, and the EU eIDAS Regulation (2014, updated 2024), which creates a unified framework across all 27 EU member states, introducing three levels of electronic signatures — Basic, Advanced, and Qualified — with Qualified Electronic Signatures carrying the highest legal probative value.

 Why “Good Enough” E-Signatures Fall Short in International Deals

-In Germany and other civil law jurisdictions, “qualified” electronic signatures (QES) are often required for specific document types — real estate agreements, notarial deeds, and certain corporate filings.
+Many businesses make the mistake of treating any e-signature tool as legally equivalent for high-stakes international contracts.
+This assumption can be costly.
+In Germany and other civil law jurisdictions, “qualified” electronic signatures are often required for specific document types including real estate agreements, notarial deeds, and certain corporate filings.
 Using a basic e-signature for these documents could render them unenforceable.

 In China, electronic contracts are governed by the Electronic Signature Law (revised in 2019), which distinguishes between “reliable” electronic signatures and standard digital marks.
 For contracts involving Chinese entities, ensuring the platform meets China’s specific reliability standards is essential for enforceability in Chinese courts.
+In Singapore, the Electronic Transactions Act gives legal recognition to electronic signatures, but the courts apply a “significance and reliability” test — the stronger the evidence of the signer’s intent and identity, the more likely the signature will be upheld.

 Key Insight: The principle of “functional equivalence” — the idea that an electronic signature is valid if it fulfills the same legal purpose as a handwritten signature — is widely accepted, but implementation details matter enormously.